 Division has been conducting training for the benefit of foreign delegates,

 Administrators under various technical cooperation schemes such as Colombo

-Commonwealth Fellowship for technical co-operation and nominees from ILO,
+(SCAAP), and Commonwealth Fellowship for technical co-operation and nominees

 Specialized training courses are conducted for identified target groups such as Senior Managers, Safety Officers, Supervisors, Competent Persons, Trade Union Officials and Safety Committee Members from the industry.
 Significant courses are:

 · Basic Course for Inspectors of Factories nominated by State Governments.

 · Refresher course for Senior Inspectors nominated by State Governments.

 · Testing and examination of lifting machinery, lifting tackles and pressure vessels